lbeverly/docs/setup/ssh.md

 ---

 This diagram shows the logical flow of authentication which will occur in usual use of ScaleFT.
-From the perspective of the User, this can be as simple as typing **`ssh <hostname>`**.
+From the perspective of the user, this can be as simple as typing **`ssh <hostname>`**.

 <img src="/docs/static/basic-usage-images/Daily-Use.png" class="center-block" style="max-width: 681px;" />

-Once the [initial configuration]({{% relref "initial-configuration.md" %}}) is complete, Users in your Team can SSH to all servers they've been granted access to.
+Once the [initial configuration]({{% relref "initial-configuration.md" %}}) is complete, users in your team can SSH to all servers they've been granted access to.

 ### Configuring ScaleFT as a ProxyCommand for ssh